ngreifer/ngreifer.github.io/content/software/index.md

 profile: false  # Show author profile?
 comments: false  # Show comments?
 ---
-This page documents the software packages I have worked on. if you have any questions about them, please submit your question to their GitHub issues page rather than emailing me.
+This page documents the software packages I have worked on.
+If you have any questions about them, please submit your question to their GitHub issues page rather than emailing me.
 You are also welcome to ask a question on [StackOverflow](https://stackoverflow.com/) or [CrossValidated](https://stats.stackexchange.com/), which I check often.

 ## R packages